Groenten uit Balen (play): Plot

 Life becomes complicated when a strike starts at Vieille Montagne.
 Grandfather is from another generation where workmen had almost no rights.
-According to him, Jan should be happy he has a job and he should follow the decisions of the directors board even if he has a lower wage in comparison with the other factories.
+According to him Jan should be happy, he has a job and he should follow the decisions of the directors board even if he has a lower wage in comparison with the other factories.
 He forces his son to go to work and forbids him to go on strike.
-Jan wants to follow the advice of his father, but once at the factory it seems those who wants to work are being thrown in the canal or beaten up by the other workmen.
+Jan wants to follow the advice of his father, but once at the factory it seems those who want to work are being thrown in the canal or beaten up by other workmen.
 This results in a strike of all 1500 employees.
-Jan writes a letter to the king and requests him to do something about the situation.
-Of course, the letter is again burnt by Clara.
+Jan writes a letter to the king and requests him to do something about the situation often the letter is again burnt by Clara.

-In meantime, Germaine works at the GB supermarket in Mol as a cashier but gets fired after she stole glue.
-This means the family has no income at all.
-Thanks to the actions of politician Jef Sleeckx, their situation becomes somehow better.
-Germaine meets Luc, a student at the university, during a party.
-They fall in love.
-Not much later, Germaine gets ill and must vomit frequently.
-After a visit to the doctor, it seems she is pregnant.
+In meantime, Germaine works at the GB supermarket in a Mall as a cashier but gets fired after she stole glue.
+This means the family has no income at all, thanks to the actions of politician Jef Sleeckx.
+Germaine meets Luc, a student at the university during a party they fall in love.
+Not much later, Germaine gets ill and use to vomit frequently.
+After a visit to the doctor it was found that she was pregnant.
 As this is a scandal and abortion is a taboo, Germaine should marry Luc.
 However, Luc does not want to raise the child and focusses on his studies.
 That's why Clara decides to visit his parents who live in a mansion.
-Although Clara is a rather assertive person, she is bribed with expensive chocolates and drinks.
+Although, Clara is a rather assertive person she was bribed with expensive chocolates and drinks.
 Luc gets aware of Germain's situation and changes his mind.
 He does want to raise the child whilst combining his studies with some job.
 There is also good news from Vieille Montagne: the directors board decided to raise wages.